echemdb/svgdigitizer/doc/news/frictionless5.rst

 **Changed:**

-* Upgraded to frictionless >5.5.
+* Upgraded to frictionless 5.5.
-* JSON metadata files are saved with a newline at the end of the file.
+* Changed formatting of JSON metadata files.
+A newline is now added automatically at the end of the file.